AmidaWolf/presentation/README.md

           ... and etc
           ```
       - `font-dispay: swap` with preload.
 Pairs nicely with an previous simple `@font-face` block and feel free to also throw in the previous `font-display` descriptor as well for looking good.
 Just combine the two previous points, and be happy.
+   - FOUT
       - FOUT with a Class:
     Use the CSS Font Loading API with a polyfill to detect when a specific font has loaded and only apply that web font in your CSS after it has loaded successfully.
 Usually this means toggling a class on your <html> element.
         ```css
           @font-face {